Learn how much you’ll owe each month on a new car loan.

 It depends on why you used this calculator.
 If you wanted to know your monthly payment on an offer from a lender, you might want to prequalify with a few more lenders to find out if you can get a better deal.

 After you’ve found a car that you like, research lenders that are willing to finance the particular car you’re interested in buying — some have restrictions on models, makes and mileage if you’re getting a used car.
 You can get started by using our comparison table.
-Once you’ve found a lender you like, follow their specific directions for applying for an auto loan.
+Once you’ve found a lender you like, follow the lender’s specific directions to apply for an auto loan.

 Other costs to keep in mind

 - Down payment.
-Typically car loans come with a down payment of up to 20% of the vehicle’s value.
+Car loans typically require a down payment of up to 20% of the vehicle’s value.

 - Taxes.
-Make sure you’re including the sales tax in your loan amount when calculating the monthly repayments.
+Make sure you include the sales tax in your loan amount when calculating your monthly repayments.

 - Insurance premiums.
 On top of car loan payments, you’ll have to pay for insurance.
 Use our car insurance calculator to make sure both are within your budget.